LaurenzMuessig/scaNpix/README.md

    * _gains_ – nTetrodes x 4 array of channel gains (Note up to 32 tetrodes (128 channels) possible)
    * _fullscale_ – nTetrodes x 4 array of scale max in µV (Note up to 32 tetrodes (128 channels) possible)
    * _eeg_channel_ – nEEGs x 1 array of channels that EEGs were recorded from
-   * _eeg_recordingChannel_ – nEEGs x 1 array of channels that were set to EEG in DACQ (this will be same as above if EEG was recorded in mode SIGNAL but differ it was REF)
+   * _eeg_recordingChannel_ – nEEGs x 1 array of channels that were set to EEG in DACQ (this will be same as above if EEG was recorded in mode SIGNAL but different if it was REF)
    * _eeg_slot_ – nEEGs x 1 array of EEG number in DACQ (so .eeg, .eeg2, … , .eegN)
    * _eeg_scalemax_ – nEEGs x 1 array of scale max for EEG channels
    * _eeg_filter_ – nEEGs x 1 array of filter type for EEG (0=DIRECT, 1=DIRECT+NOTCH, 2=HIGHPASS, 3=LOWPASS, 4=LOWPASS+NOTCH)